 Microsoft has introduced a variety of Windows 10 keyboard shortcuts to navigate between new features, like,snap (which lets you “snap” desktop windows to the left or right side of your screen, taking up either a half or a quarter of your display) virtual desktops, and even activate the new Cortana digital assistant.
 All the new important additions use the Windows key, so they’re easy to activate.

-Most of us are aware to take advantage of new interface and amazing features of Windows 10.
+Most of us are aware of taking advantage of a new interface and amazing features of Windows 10.
 But there are dozens of Microsoft Product users that have upgraded to windows 10 but still do not know about its hidden keyboard shortcuts and tweaks.

 Windows 10 Keyboard Shortcuts:

-So here are some of interesting windows 10 keyboard shortcuts that every one should know.
+So here are some of the interesting windows 10 keyboard shortcuts that everyone should know.
 The important thing is that all shortcuts listed below are especially with “win key”

 - Winkey+Tab = Activate Task View